puppetlabs/puppet-docs/source/pdk/1.0/known_issues.md

 If you `Remove-Item` on a module folder, PowerShell errors because of a spec fixture symlink.
 To remove the module directory, use `-Force`: `Remove-Item -Recurse -Force <module_dir>` <!--SDK-316-->

-### PDK not added to PATH in some shells
+### PDK not in ZShell PATH on OS X

-PDK is not automatically added to the PATH in some shells.
-To fix this, add the PATH to the affected shells:

-* For zsh on OS X, add the PATH by adding the line `eval '/usr/libexec/path_helper -s'` to to the zsh resource file (`~/.zshrc`).
+With ZShell on OS X, PDK is not automatically added to the PATH.
+To fix this, add the PATH by adding the line `eval '/usr/libexec/path_helper -s'` to the zsh resource file (`~/.zshrc`).